learnk8s/learnk8s.io/src/custom-authentication/content.md

 modifying entry "cn=alice,dc=mycompany,dc=com"
 ```

-That means, the password of Alice has now centrally be changed to `otherpassword`.
+That means, the password of Alice has now been centrally changed to `otherpassword`.

 Now try to repeat the request that previously failed: